 Acquiring the unique and uncommon pieces has been a journey of discovery, he says.

 "Everything's unique and from different artists around the world, making it a complicated process," he says.
-"Every counry has its own set of rules.
+"Every country has its own set of rules.
 And getting stuff here is another story, especially with sensitive materials like ceramics."

 They seek out objects with color but also items with context.

-"We look for things that tell a story or have a hidden story, maybe a craft that's almost extinct," Soto says.
+"We look for things that tell a story or have a hidden story, maybe a craft that's almost extinct," Soto Alva says.
 "We're also trying to make an impact by supporting something that's maybe been done in a family for five generations or something that can help a community or help people have a better life."

 The facility will also host monthly workshops and/or musical guests, to share their music or art form and offer the opportunity to learn about their techniques.